-- CSU's 401(a) plan, also known as the Defined Contribution Plan (DCP) for faculty and non-classified staff. - Employees (participants) are required to contribute 8% in lieu of Social Security - The university contributes 12% to those employees who are match eligible. - The 403(b) plan is a voluntary savings plan sponsored by the university - The same funds & service providers are available for both DCP and 403(b). - The Student Employee Retirement Plan (SERP) will also be part of this project review process. - Required of all employed, for example, work study students.
+- CSU's 401(a) plan, also known as the Defined Contribution Plan (DCP) for faculty and non-classified staff. - Employees (participants) are required to contribute 8% in lieu of Social Security - The university contributes 12% to those employees who are match eligible. - n.b., State law prohibits CSU participation in Social Security (using state funds) - The 403(b) plan is a voluntary savings plan sponsored by the university - The same funds & service providers are available for both DCP and 403(b). - The Student Employee Retirement Plan (SERP) will also be part of this project review process. - Many participants, detailed rules, e.g., some work study & GTAs